NoahCornish/Canada-Flight-Conditions-Research-Project/README.md

 ---

 ## 🔑 Key Point
-This is a **long-term project**.
-Full yearly climatology requires at least **12 months** of data, but meaningful patterns will start emerging after **2–3 months**.
-With each additional year, the dataset becomes **more powerful and credible** for aviation safety, training, and research.
+This is a **long-term climatology project**.
+- Full yearly insights require at least **12 months** of data.
+- Meaningful early comparisons begin after **2–3 months**.
+- With each additional year, the dataset becomes **more powerful and credible** for aviation safety, training, and research.